deadlysnowman3308/hackthebox_invite_code_generator/README.md

 # hackthebox_invite_code_generator
 This tool helps you to generate Hackthebox invite codes automatically & unlimited times

+## Only works in windows 8, windows 8.1, windows 10 & linux/mac

 ```
 # Installtion for linux